How Do Cows Sleep At Night

 The Science of Cow Sleep

 The study of sleep in animals, including cows, is a fascinating area of research.
-Scientists use various methods to study cow sleep, including electroencephalography (EEG) to measure brain activity and video monitoring to observe their behavior.
+Scientists use various methods to study cow sleep, including electroencephalography (EEG) to measure brain activity and video monitoring to observe their behavior That's the whole idea..

 EEG studies have shown that cows experience both slow-wave sleep (SWS) and REM sleep, similar to humans and other mammals.
-SWS is characterized by slow, high-amplitude brain waves and is thought to be important for physical restoration.
+Think about it: sWS is characterized by slow, high-amplitude brain waves and is thought to be important for physical restoration.
 REM sleep, on the other hand, is characterized by rapid eye movements and is associated with dreaming and cognitive processing.

 The amount of REM sleep that cows get is relatively small compared to humans.
 This may be because they are prey animals and need to remain vigilant even when sleeping.